keremciu/cv/index.md

 `May 2016 - Dec 2016`
 __PointrLabs__, London
-_Lead Front-end Developer_
+_Lead Frontend Developer_
 ###### Stack: React / Redux / Redux-thunk / material-ui / GraphQL / nodejs (express) / sass / gulpjs

 - Built an enterprise product from scratch.
 I built a NodeJS GraphQL server to share our REST API on .net.
-It fixed our dynamic object modeling problems between front-end, iOS and android teams.
+It fixed our dynamic object modeling problems between frontend, iOS and android teams.
 - Built SPA which connects my middleware GraphQL server, inspired by kriasoft/react-starter-kit.
 - Made internal presentations about GraphQL and Redux.
 - Built responsive website with completely new UI and functionality.